ianrelecker/cloudterraform/README.md

 ### Networking
 - **AWS**: Creates a VPC, subnet, internet gateway, and security group
 - **Azure**: Creates a virtual network, subnet, and network security group
-- SSH access is allowed from anywhere by default (customize with `allowed_ssh_cidr`)
+- SSH access is open by default in some templates; restrict via `allowed_ssh_cidr` for non-dev use

 ## Customization

-Each template supports common variables:
+Many templates support common variables:

 | Variable | Description | Default |
 |----------|-------------|---------|